jingyaogong/minimind/README_en.md

 [B]: Seawater contains abundant elements like calcium, phosphorus, potassium, and phosphorus, which are limited in quantity and distribution in the ocean.
 Additionally, seawater contains nutrients from various organisms and microorganisms, such as shells and seaweeds.
 [C]: Seawater contains many dissolved salts, with the most common being sodium chloride.
 When salt is added to water, its molecules react with water molecules to form sodium hydroxide, which is a type of salt.
 [D]: Water is essential for many organisms, as it can absorb and release carbon dioxide, release oxygen,
+[E]: The primary reason seawater is salty is due to the high concentration of dissolved salts, with sodium chloride (NaCl) being the most significant.
+Sodium chloride is a very common salt that is present in most regions of the Earth, including oceans, lakes, rivers, and groundwater.
+When water evaporates from the ocean, it carries away some of the salt, making the seawater salty.
+Additionally, seawater contains other dissolved salts such as sulfates, magnesium sulfate, calcium sulfate, magnesium potassium sulfate, magnesium sodium sulfate, magnesium calcium sulfate, magnesium magnesium calcium sulfate, magnesium magnesium calcium sulfate, magnesium magnesium calcium sulfate, magnesium magnesium sodium sulfate, magnesium magnesium calcium sulfate, magnesium magnesium magnesium calcium sulfate, magnesium magnesium magnesium
 ```

 > [!NOTE]